Chrisfaherty/CI_HACK_T16_MQ/README.md

 #### Site Owner
 2. As the site owner, I would want:
-    - User to be greeted with a welcome message to give a friendly feel to the app.
-    - To provide a music relevent and well instructed quiz.
+    - to provide a music relevent and well instructed quiz.
-    - The user to be able to see his score after each step.
+    - the user to be able to see his score after each step.
-    - The user should be able to navigate through all the pages easily.
+    - the user should be able to navigate through all the pages easily.
-    - The user learn something in regards to music.
+    - the user learn something in regards to music.
-    - The user to get feedback based on their input.
+    - the user to get feedback based on their input.
-    - To provide a clear text of question and options.

 [Back to Table Of Contents](#table-of-contents)